korobilis/hierarchicalbayes/README.md

 **DOI**: [10.1561/0800000041](http://dx.doi.org/10.1561/0800000041)

-**Abstract**: This monograph introduces readers to the world of Bayesian model determination by surveying modern shrinkage and variable selection algorithms and methodologies.
-Bayesian inference provides a natural probabilistic framework for quantifying uncertainty and learning about model parameters, which is particularly important for inference in modern high-dimensional models.
+**Abstract**: In all areas of human knowledge, datasets are increasing in both size and complexity, creating the need for richer statistical models.
+This trend is also true for economic data, where high-dimensional and nonlinear/noparametric inference is the norm in several fields of applied econometric work.
+The purpose of this paper is to introduce the reader to the realm of Bayesian model determination, by surveying modern shrinkage and variable selection algorithms and methodologies.
+Bayesian inference is a natural probabilistic framework for quantifying uncertainty and learning about model parameters, and this feature is particularly important for inference in modern models of high dimensions and increased complexity.

+We begin with a linear regression setting in order to introduce various classes of priors that lead to shrinkage/sparse estimators of comparable value to popular penalized likelihood estimators (e.g. ridge, lasso).
+We explore various methods of exact and approximate inference, and discuss their pros and cons.
+Finally, we explore how priors developed for the simple regression setting can be extended in a straightforward way to various classes of interesting econometric models.
+In particular, the following case-studies are considered, that demonstrate application of Bayesian shrinkage and variable selection strategies to popular econometric contexts:
+i) vector autoregressive models; ii) factor models; iii) time-varying parameter regressions; iv) confounder selection in treatment effects models; and v) quantile regression models.
+A MATLAB package and an accompanying technical manual allow the reader to replicate many of the algorithms described in this review.

 ## Supporting Documents